What Is a Fiduciary?

 Being a VA fiduciary is much like a job – it doesn’t end after being approved.
 Someone from the VA will perform on-site reviews to make sure duties are being conducted to satisfaction.
 This is to guard against misuse of benefits and maintain a culture of accountability.
 For example, those with over 20 beneficiary clients and/or who manage benefits over $50,000.

 The VA can conduct reviews as necessary regardless of these criteria, however.

 Veterans with mesothelioma can take action without affecting their benefits.

 Other Things to Consider

 Some people need help managing their finances, but it doesn’t just stop there.
-The fiduciary must know and understand the veteran’s needs to properly handle their money.
-This takes into consideration the veteran’s unique situation and besides needs, also encompasses beliefs and values.
+The fiduciary must know and understand the veteran’s need to properly handle their money.
+This takes into consideration the veteran’s unique situation and also encompasses their beliefs and values.
 It’s the fiduciary’s responsibility to help the veteran maintain their desired standard of living (within legal and financial means).

-Talk to your local VA for more information about VA benefits appointing someone to help manage them.
-They’ll have an abundance of resources available for veterans and those interested in being a VA fiduciary.
+Talk to your local VA office for more information about appointing someone to help manage a veteran’s finances.
+They’ll have an abundance of resources available and be able to approve or appoint a fiduciary.